-The reference tracks are calibrated at 300 rpm.
+The reference tracks are calibrated at 600 rpm.
+The calibration is also valid for use at 300 rpm.

 This Master Standard has been established by the Physikalisch-Technische Bundesanstalt (PTB), Bundesallee 100, D-3300 Braunschweig, Germany.

 4.7 Secondary Standard Reference Flexible Disk Cartridge